 |Degree:||Master of Science|

-|Course duration:||1 year full-time or up to 3.5 years part-time (60 ECTS)|
+|Course duration:||1 year full-time (60 ECTS)|

 |Language of instruction:||English|

-The Master of Science in Translational Medical Research (MScTMR) programme builds on these demands and systematically provides students with the knowledge and skills necessary to participate in the frontier of translational medical research.
+The Master of Science in Translational Medical Research (MSc TMR) programme systematically provides students having a medical or bioscience background with the knowledge and skills necessary to participate in the frontier of translational medical research.

 - basic molecular and medical research centres